bsmith89/strain-corr/doc/manuscript/manuscript.md

 primarily by a dramatic reduction in the false negative rate (FPR: 1 - recall): a median of just 49% of PanPhlAn's and 60% of StrainPanDA's FPR.

-For all three tools, species
+For all three tools, strains
-with higher estimated depth had better performance on this benchmark (Spearman's correlation between maximum species depth across samples and F1 score: Spearman's ⍴ = 0.30, 0.55, and 0.33 for StrainPGC, PanPhlAn, and StrainPanDA, respectively; Supplementary Figure S1).
-Interestingly, StrainPGC's precision was less tightly related to depth than either PanPhlAn or StrainPanDA (⍴ = 0.19, 0.53, and 0.56, respectively).
+with higher estimated depth had better performance on this benchmark (Spearman's correlation between maximum strain depth across samples and F1 score: Spearman's ⍴ = 0.29, 0.55, and 0.32 for StrainPGC, PanPhlAn, and StrainPanDA, respectively; Supplementary Figure S1).
+We also find a correlation between the number of strain-pure samples and F1 for all three tools (⍴ = 0.33, 0.42, and 0.34, respectively, Supplementary Figure TODO).
+Interestingly, StrainPGC's precision was less tightly related to depth than either PanPhlAn or StrainPanDA (⍴ = 0.19, 0.54, and 0.55, respectively).
-Since we controlled for the upstream pangenome profiling, these findings support the idea that use of the Pearson correlation across strain-pure samples as a filtering criterion for our gene content estimates allows StrainPGC to maintain high precision even while greatly increasing recall.
-In particular, we find our approach upholds this specificity even at low depths more effectively than existing methods (Supplementary Figure S1).
+Since we controlled for the upstream pangenome profiling, these findings support the use of the Pearson correlation across strain-pure samples as a filtering criterion for gene content estimation, allowing StrainPGC to maintain high precision even while greatly increasing recall.
+In particular, we find our
+approach upholds this specificity---even at low depths---more effectively than existing methods and that performance was fairly stable for strains with >=5 samples, or when the sample with the maximum depth was at >=1x (Supplementary Figures S1).

 In real-world applications—where ground-truth gene content is not known a priori—it is beneficial to understand the confidence of StrainPGC